Ibtissam-SAADI/ShuffViT-DFER/README.md

 # Shuffle Vision Transformer: Lightweight, Fast and Efficient Recognition of Driver’s Facial Expression
-A CLIP based pytorch implementation on facial expression recognition (KMU-FED), achieving an average accuracy of 97.36%  in KMU-FED.

 This is the **official repository** for the [**paper**](https://arxiv.org/abs/) "*Shuffle Vision Transformer: Lightweight, Fast and Efficient Recognition of Driver’s Facial Expression*".